-The 17th intercalibration of invertebrates in the ICP Waters programme had contribution from four laboratories.
-The laboratories identified a very high portion of the individuals in the test samples, usually > 95% of the total number of species.
+The 18th intercalibration of invertebrates in the ICP Waters programme had contribution from three laboratories.
+The laboratories identified a very high portion of the individuals in the test samples, > 95% of the total number of species.
 On the genus level, few faults were recorded.
-The mean Quality assurance index ranged between 96.2 and 99.0, well above the value 80 - indicating excellent taxonomic work.
-The ICP Waters Intercalibration 2013 gave the best results ever achieved during 17 years of testing.
+The mean Quality assurance index ranged between 96.0 and 97.1, well above the value 80 - indicating very good taxonomic work.

-4 keywords, Norwegian 4 keywords, English 1.
-Interkalibrering 2.
-Invertebrater 3.
-Akwatisk forms Intercalibration Invertebrates A quetic found Akvatisk fauna Overvåking Aquatic faunaMonitoring
+4 keywords, Norwegian 4 keywords, English Interkalibrering Invertebrater Akvatisk fauna Overvåking Intercalibration Invertebrates Aquatic fauna Monitoring